Weighted noncommutative regular projective curves: Real elliptic curves

 \section{Real elliptic curves}

 In the following examples we treat all real elliptic curves, that is, the Klein and Witt surfaces with $\genus=1$.
 Here, we classify them only topologically, not up to isomorphism, where one has to add a real parameter to each topological case. \begin{example}[Commutative real elliptic curves] There are (up to parameters) three real elliptic curves with $s(\Hh)=1$, with corresponding Klein surfaces given by the annulus $\AA$, the Klein bottle $\KK$ and the M\"obius band $\MM$.
-We refer to the book~\cite{alling:1981}. \end{example} \begin{example}[Elliptic Witt curves] As only real elliptic curves with $s(\Hh)>1$ we have (up to parameters) the corresponding Witt surfaces: the annuli $\AA_{\RR,\HH}$ and $\AA_{\HH,\HH}$, where one and both ovals, respectively, are coloured quaternion, the M\"obius band $\MM_{\HH}$, with quaternion coloured boundary, and the closed disc $\DD_{2,2,2,2}$ with four segmentation points on the boundary, Figure~\ref{fig:genus-one}; there is a moduli parameter $\lambda>0$ involved, so the general case is not as symmetric as in the figure.
+We refer to the book~\cite{alling:1981}. \end{example} \begin{example}[Elliptic Witt curves] As only real elliptic curves with $s(\Hh)>1$ we have (up to parameters) the corresponding Witt surfaces: the annuli $\AA_{\RR,\HH}$ and $\AA_{\HH,\HH}$, where one and both ovals, respectively, are coloured quaternion, the M\"obius band $\MM_{\HH}$, with quaternion coloured boundary, and the compact disc $\DD_{2,2,2,2}$ with four segmentation points on the boundary, Figure~\ref{fig:genus-one}; there is a moduli parameter $\lambda>0$ involved, so the general case is not as symmetric as in the figure.

-\end{example} \begin{lemma} For the real elliptic curves $(\Hh,L)$ Table~\ref{tab:elliptic-data} describes the endomorphism ring of the structure sheaf $L$, the endomorphism ring of a simple sheaf $S=S_x$ of degree $1$ and with $e(x)=1$, the number $\varepsilon$, and the number of orbits in $\widehat{\QQ}$ of the action of $\Aut(\bDerived{\Hh})$ on the slopes.
+\end{example} \begin{lemma} For the real elliptic curves $(\Hh,L)$ Table~\ref{tab:elliptic-data} describes the endomorphism ring of the structure sheaf $L$, the endomorphism ring of a certain simple sheaf $S=S_x$ of degree $1$, the multiplicity $e(x)$, the number $\varepsilon$, and the number of orbits in $\widehat{\QQ}$ of the action of $\Aut(\bDerived{\Hh})$ on the slopes.